Did you know there’s a difference between cancellation and churn?

-Instead, have a proactive (and automated) plan to handle credit card issues before or as soon as they arise.
-If the card is set to expire next month, send out reminders in the app or via email to inform your customers.
+Instead, the first step is to have a proactive (and automated) plan to handle credit card issues before or as soon as they arise.
+If the card is set to expire next month, an easy way to let your customers know is to send out reminders in the app or via email.

 The last thing you want is for your customer to attempt to sign in and then find out that they can’t because of a credit card issue that they were never made aware of.
 That’s embarrassing for the customer, but it also reflects poorly on you.
 It communicates the message that you don’t care about building a relationship with your customers.
 Instead, it suggests that you’re only concerned about their money.

 No matter how well you’ve positioned yourself in the market, there are always changes, especially when a new SaaS pops up and promises amazing service for unbeatably low prices.
 You can’t compete with those prices, and you shouldn’t.
 Doing so would be a kick in the teeth to all of your loyal customers who pay you at your current ask.
 Unless you’re planning to slash prices for all customers (and why would you?), it’s best to let customers who demand lower prices move on.